-What are the benefits of participating in the UTSC Undergraduate Research and Creative Forum?
+What are the benefits of participating in the University of Toronto Scarborough Undergraduate Research and Creative Forum?

-The UTSC Undergraduate Research and Creative Forum gives students an opportunity to gain experience disseminating research, scholarship, and creative activities to an academic community, share their research experience with peers and develop their presentation skills.
-The forum also provides the perfect opportunity for students interested in becoming involved in research to learn more about the accomplishments and research and creative interests of other UTSC students.
+The University of Toronto Scarborough Undergraduate Research and Creative Forum gives students an opportunity to gain experience disseminating research, knowledge and creative work to an academic community, share their scholarship and experiences with peers, and develop their presentation skills.
+The forum also provides the perfect opportunity for students interested in becoming involved in research to learn more about the accomplishments and interests of other University of Toronto Scarborough students.

 All selected finalists will receive a notation on their transcript as part of Co-Curricular Record program, and an honorarium.

-A digital version of each finalist’s poster, or creative display, or presentation recording will be posted on the library website with the option to more permanently archive their work in TSpace.
+A digital version of each finalist’s research or creative display, or presentation recording will be posted on the library website with the option to more permanently archive their work in TSpace.

-What is considered a research or creative project for the purposes of the Forum?
+What is considered an eligible project for the purposes of the Forum?

 This Forum is ideal for all students completing capstone projects, independent research or creative projects, or other faculty mentored scholarly activities where there are at least preliminary findings to report.
 Student presentations may include material that has been or will be presented elsewhere, however, students cannot re-submit the same project as in previous years unless there are significant changes or advancements in the final product.